7RU7H/Archive/Cloud/Azure/Azure-Administration/Azure-Administration-Application-Services.md

 ## Insights

 App Services are integratable with Azure Insights to automatically detect performance anomalies in your apps.
 Language agnostic, on-off cloud location agnostics, DevOps integration and monitor and analyze data from mobile apps.
-Consider reviewing [[Azure-Adminstration-Azure-Monitor]]
+Consider reviewing [[Azure-Administration-Azure-Monitor]]

 ![1080](azureappserviesinsightpluses.png)